dalenguyen/firestore-backup-restore/README.md

 }
 ```

-If you don't want to specify `dates`, you can use another parameter in order to transform fields to date auttomatically.
+If you don't want to specify `dates`, you can use another parameter in order to transform fields to date automatically.

 ```javascript
 // Import options with auto parse date